 - Ensure visitors be able to change keyboard shortcuts using printable character keys to a non-printable key

-Note: Like 2.1 standards, 2.2 requires that each form input have an associated text label, and each item has appropriate and equal alternative text according to the previous conformance levels.
+Note: Like 2.1 standards, 2.2 requires that each form input has an associated text label, and each item has appropriate and equal alternative text according to the previous conformance levels.

 Level AA is where things get a bit challenging with new features and the applied level A updates.
 The additional changes under the new version WCAG 2.2 require that the web admin: